Erie County Government - Official website of the Erie County, NY Government

 • Fraud is the use of deception, trickery, false pretence, or dishonest acts or statements for financial gain

-• Telemarketing scams.
-Perpetrators call victims and use deception, scare tactics, or exaggerated claims to get them to send money.
+• Telemarketing scams - perpetrators call victims and use deception, scare tactics, or exaggerated claims to get them to send money

 • They may also make charges against victims' credit cards without authorization